georgalis/pub/boot/pkgsrc_guide.md

 ## Setup

-The LOCALBASE path is platform specific, and use is conditional per scenario:
+The LOCALBASE path is platform specific, and its use is conditional, per scenario:

-### New prefix environment
+### New Prefix Environment
 ```bash
 # Generate new revision, timestamp, bootstrap identifier, and set LOCALBASE
 case "$(uname)" in *BSD|Linux) pre=/usr ;; Darwin) pre=/opt ;; esac